 The early events of his life were to have a profound effect on the King.
 In many ways he was an admiral monarch; he started the first postal service in the UK and he translated what was to become the definitive English version of the Bible which is still in use today.
 He was considered to be an intellectual with a sharp mind, who took a keen interest in many subjects.
 However, this interest could become obsessional.
 For instance, he became so consumed in hunting down certain stags that he neglected some important crown business.

 He had little or no interest in women and preferred to surround himself by men.
 There have been some suggestions that these relationships went beyond the platonic.
 James’ beliefs had a dangerously misogynistic core.
 He grew up to scorn women.
 This was one of the symptoms of the Reformation.
 The Catholics had deified Mary, as the mother of Jesus.
 The Protestants looked on women as being weak and easily misled, like the fallen Eve who was beguiled by the serpent in the Garden of Eden.
 Severe Protestant preachers of the time, like John Knox, certainly influenced his view of the world.
-He had a peculiar bind-spot when it came to witches, which was both irrational and cruel.
+He had a peculiar blind-spot when it came to witches, which was both irrational and cruel.
 It is unimaginable to adequately comprehend the horrific torture and suffering to which the accused witches were subjected before being burnt for crimes they could never have committed.

 His mother’s violent death seems to have resulted in James’ dark fascination with magic.
 The author John Harington wrote,” His Highnesse tolde me her deathe was visible in Scotlande before it did really happen, being, as he said, ‘spoken of in secrete by those whose power of sighte presented to them a bloodie heade gancinge in the aire’”.